 3. Adventure is inextricably tied to hardship.

 One of the biggest reasons adventure leaves our lives is because we become increasingly unwilling to bear discomfort.
-This is another element of what I call “contrived adventure.”
+This is another element of what I call “contrived adventure,” the guided tour.
 We have learned how to avoid discomfort even at the expense of potential great memories.

 The only solution is to not think about the possible discomfort; the heat, the dirt or the hardness of the mattress.
 Just do it (and then complain while you do it, like I do).
 Living in Mexico isn't always margaritas and sunsets, there are inconveniences and times of discomfort too.